 Does Asbestos Still Exist?

 Over the years, laws and regulations have drastically reduced the manufacturing and use of asbestos.
 However, asbestos products are still utilized and can be found in a wide variety of settings.
-Disregarding the clear health risks from exposure and ingestion, asbestos products are still manufactured and exported in many countries.
+Disregarding the clear health risks from exposure and ingestion, asbestos use continues to be seen in manufactured products and exported in many countries.

 When Was Asbestos Banned?